strangerstudios/paid-memberships-pro/readme.txt

 4. Offer Membership Discounts with specific price rules (restricted by level, unique pricing for each level, # of uses, expiration date.)

 == Changelog ==
+= 1.7.10 =
+* Added getGatewaySubscriptionStatus() and getGatewayTransactionStatus() methods to the MemberOrder class.
+These are implemented for PayPalExpress right now and will hit the gateway API to return information on a subscription or transaction.

 = 1.7.9.1 =
 * Firing activation hook on upgrade so menu doesn't disappear.